EduardMatei0/Spring-MVC-app/README.md

 A Custom Relanshiop Management System app (with Spring Security, Spring MVC, Hibernate)

+# Execute sql scripts to create customer-tracker table and security tables in sql scripts folder

 # Login with users:
        username: eduard password: fun123 (Role: Employee : can only see customer list)
        username: alex password: fun123 ( Role : Manager : can add customer and update customer )